NVIDIA/GenerativeAIExamples/docs/evaluation.md

    ```console
    $ docker compose --env-file deploy/compose/compose.env -f deploy/compose/rag-app-text-chatbot.yaml up -d
    ```

-   NVIDIA Triton Inference Server can require 5 minutes to start.
+   The inference server can require 5 minutes to start.
 The `-d` flag starts the services in the background.

    *Example Output*